 - (a) Represents the regulatory capital ratio requirements applicable to the Firm.
-The CET1, Tier 1 and Total capital ratio requirements each include a respective minimum requirement plus a GSIB surcharge of 4.0% as calculated under Method 2; plus a 2.9% SCB for Basel III Standardized ratios and a fixed 2.5% capital conservation buffer for Basel III Advanced ratios.
-The countercyclical buffer is currently set to 0% by the federal banking agencies. - (b) For the period ended December 31, 2022, the CET1, Tier 1, and Total capital ratio requirements under Basel III Standardized applicable to the Firm were 12.0%, 13.5% and 15.5%, respectively; the Basel III Advanced CET1, Tier 1, and Total capital ratio requirements applicable to the Firm were 10.5%, 12.0%, and 14.0%, respectively.
-SCB for Basel III Standardized ratio for 2022 was 4.0%. - (c) Represents requirements for JPMorgan Chase Bank, N.A.
+The CET1, Tier 1 and Total capital ratio requirements each include a respective minimum requirement plus a GSIB surcharge of 4.5% as calculated under Method 2; plus a 3.3% SCB for Basel III Standardized ratios and a fixed 2.5% capital conservation buffer for Basel III Advanced ratios.
+The countercyclical buffer is currently set to 0% by the federal banking agencies. - (b) For the period ended December 31, 2023, the CET1, Tier 1, and Total capital ratio requirements under Basel III Standardized applicable to the Firm were 11.4%, 12.9%, and 14.9%, respectively; the Basel III Advanced CET1, Tier 1, and Total capital ratio requirements applicable to the Firm were 11.0%, 12.5%, and 14.5%, respectively. - (c) Represents requirements for JPMorgan Chase Bank, N.A.
 The CET1, Tier 1 and Total capital ratio requirements include a fixed capital conservation buffer requirement of 2.5% that is applicable to JPMorgan Chase Bank, N.A.
 JPMorgan Chase Bank, N.A. is not subject to the GSIB surcharge. - (d) Represents requirements for bank holding companies pursuant to regulations issued by the Federal Reserve. - (e) Represents requirements for JPMorgan Chase Bank, N.A. pursuant to regulations issued under the FDIC Improvement Act.

-The following table presents the leverage-based regulatory capital ratio requirements and well-capitalized ratios to which the Firm and JPMorgan Chase Bank, N.A. were subject as of December 31, 2023 and 2022.
+The following table presents the leverage-based regulatory capital ratio requirements and well-capitalized ratios to which the Firm and JPMorgan Chase Bank, N.A. were subject as of December 31, 2024 and 2023.

-Capital requirem ratio ents (a) Well-cap rati
+Capital requirem ratio ients (a) Well-cap ratio

-ВНС IDI BHC (b) IDI
+BHC IDI BHC (b) IDI

 Leverage-based capital ratios

 Tier 1 leverage 4.0 % 4.0 % NA 5.0 %

 SLR 5.0 6.0 NA 6.0